nikbearbrown/mba-marketing/chapters/22-sustainable-marketing-the-new-paradigm.md

 ### Warm-up

-**1. Identify the pillar.** For each, identify which sustainability pillar (environmental / social / economic-governance):
+**1. Identify the pillar.** For each of the following corporate actions, identify which sustainability pillar is most directly expressed — environmental, social, or economic/governance — and explain in one sentence why the other two pillars aren't the primary one.

-- A firm reducing carbon emissions by 30% by 2030.
+- A manufacturer committing to 100 percent renewable energy by 2030.
-- A firm publishing diverse-leadership statistics.
+- A company publishing salary equity data broken down by race and gender.
-- A firm donating school supplies for each product sold.
+- A CEO disclosing personal stock trades within 48 hours of execution.
+- A brewery co-founding a glass recycling coalition.
-- A firm with above-market employee wages.
+- A firm achieving zero-landfill manufacturing status.

-*Tests: Objective 2.*
+*Tests: Objective 2.
+Difficulty: Low.*

-**2. Match the principle.** For each scenario, identify which of the five sustainable marketing principles applies:
+**2. Match the principle.** For each scenario, identify which of the five sustainable marketing principles it most directly expresses.

-- Zappos investing heavily in customer service.
-- The Shedd Aquarium's virtual penguin field trip.
-- Charity: Water funding water projects in 29 countries.
+- A brand conducting annual customer research to identify unmet needs before designing new products.
+- A nonprofit using a buy-one-give-one model as the organizing principle of its entire business.
-- Athleta sourcing 70% of products from recycled materials.
+- A clothing brand sourcing 70 percent of materials from recycled fibers.
+- A museum broadcasting virtual animal encounters to social media during a pandemic.
+- A luxury brand maintaining premium pricing to honor the genuine value its customers perceive.

-*Tests: Objective 6.*
+*Tests: Objective 6.
+Difficulty: Low.*

-**3. Distinguish authentic from performative purpose.** For each, identify whether it's likely authentic or performative:
+**3. Authentic or performative?** For each of the following, assess whether the brand purpose appears authentic or performative, and name the single piece of evidence from the chapter (or your own knowledge) that most supports your assessment.

-- Bombas's "buy one, give one" sock model since founding.
+- Bombas's "buy one, give one" socks model.
-- Walmart's Juneteenth ice cream launch.
+- Walmart's Juneteenth-themed ice cream, launched weeks before the holiday.
-- Dove's multi-decade Real Beauty Campaign.
+- Dove's multi-decade Real Beauty campaign.
-- A firm announcing sustainability initiatives one quarter before quarterly results.
+- A fast-fashion brand releasing a "conscious collection" capsule while continuing standard production unchanged.

-*Tests: Objective 7.*
+*Tests: Objective 7.
+Difficulty: Low.*

 ### Application

-**4. Audit a brand.** Pick a brand.
-Walk all three pillars (environmental, social, economic-governance).
-Identify the brand's strongest pillar and weakest.
-Recommend one specific change.
+**4. Audit a brand's three pillars.** Pick a brand you can research with publicly available information.
+Evaluate it across all three pillars: (a) what environmental commitments has it made, and what evidence exists that it's meeting them, (b) what social commitments — to employees, communities, or underrepresented groups — does it make, and what evidence supports them, (c) what governance practices are documented — board composition, executive pay transparency, ethics reporting?
+Identify the strongest pillar and the weakest.
+Recommend one specific, verifiable action that would most improve the weakest pillar.

-*Tests: Objectives 1, 2.*
+*Tests: Objectives 1, 2.
+Difficulty: Medium.*

-**5. Run the benefit framework.** Pick a sustainability initiative at a real firm.
-Identify which of the six benefits (enhanced brand recognition, reduced costs, improved effectiveness, easier regulatory compliance, waste minimization, enhanced ROI) the initiative produces.

-*Tests: Objective 5.*

-**6. Apply the five principles.** Pick a real organization.
-Apply each of the five principles (consumer-oriented, customer-value, innovative, mission-driven, societal).
-Identify which principles dominate.
+**5. Apply the falsifiability test.** Find a brand with a published purpose statement — it can be a large corporation or a small firm.
+Apply the falsifiability test from the chapter: (a) would this purpose statement equally describe a competitor?
+If so, it's not specific enough — rewrite it to be falsifiable, (b) what behavior by the brand would refute its own purpose statement — name one specific action, (c) has the brand done anything in the last two years that contradicts the stated purpose?
+If yes, is the contradiction acknowledged and addressed, or ignored?
+Conclude with a verdict: authentic or performative, with the evidence that would change your verdict.

-*Tests: Objective 6.*
+*Tests: Objective 7.
+Difficulty: Medium.*

+**6. Connect sustainability to the value ratio.** The chapter argues that sustainability belongs in $B$ for a large and growing segment of consumers.
+Pick a specific product category — apparel, food, personal care, financial services, automotive, anything with documented consumer sustainability preferences.
+Identify: (a) what percentage of buyers in this category report that sustainability factors into their purchase decision (use publicly available research or surveys), (b) how a brand's sustainability commitments — across at least two pillars — would specifically raise $B$ for that segment, (c) what the brand would have to charge (as a premium relative to competitors) to fully capture the additional $B$, and (d) whether the current market leader is capturing this premium or leaving it on the table.

+*Tests: Objectives 1, 2, 4.
+Difficulty: Medium.*

 ### Synthesis

-**7. Run the Blue Zones case through the chapter.** Apply Concepts 1, 2, and 3 to the Blue Zones Project.
-Identify which sustainability pillars it operates across, which marketing benefits it produces, and which of the five principles it embodies.
+**7. Run Blue Zones through all three concepts.** The chapter uses Blue Zones as the synthesis case.
+Apply every major framework from the chapter to the Blue Zones Project: (a) which of the three sustainability pillars does it operate across and how, (b) which of the six benefits of sustainable marketing does it generate — be specific about the mechanism for each benefit, (c) which of the five principles does it embody and where in its operations, (d) how would you apply the falsifiability test to the Blue Zones Project's purpose statement?
+What behavior would refute it?

-*Tests: Objectives 2, 5, 6.*
+*Tests: Objectives 2, 5, 6, 7.
+Difficulty: Medium-high.*

-**8. Compare traditional and sustainable marketing.** For a real firm, contrast what its marketing strategy looks like under traditional marketing assumptions vs. sustainable marketing assumptions.
-Specify what changes.
+**8. Compare traditional and sustainable marketing for the same firm.** Pick a brand that has made a visible shift toward sustainable marketing in the last five years — a firm that changed its sourcing, changed its employment practices, launched a purpose-driven campaign with operational backing, or publicly aligned with ESG standards.
+For the same firm, describe: (a) what its marketing strategy looked like before the shift under a traditional marketing lens, (b) what it looks like now under a sustainable marketing lens, (c) which stakeholders beyond customers are now explicitly considered, (d) whether the shift has produced measurable business outcomes — revenue, brand equity, talent acquisition, investor interest.
+Use publicly available evidence; label inferences.

-*Tests: Objectives 1, 4.*
+*Tests: Objectives 1, 4, 5.
+Difficulty: Medium-high.*

 ### Challenge

-**9. Design a sustainable marketing strategy.** For a hypothetical mid-sized firm, design a complete sustainable marketing strategy.
-Specify (a) the three-pillar position, (b) the five-principle implementation, (c) the brand purpose statement, (d) the metrics tracked, (e) the stakeholders served beyond customers.

-*Tests: Objectives 1, 2, 6, 7.*

-**10. The synthesis exercise.** Take a real marketing decision a firm has made (a product launch, pricing change, channel expansion, campaign).
-Evaluate it using the frameworks from every preceding chapter (the value ratio, the 4Ps, segmentation, targeting, positioning, environment scan, strategic planning) plus the sustainable-marketing frameworks from this chapter.
-Identify what changes when sustainability is added to the analysis.
+**9. The full synthesis exercise.** This is the book's closing exercise.
+Pick a real marketing decision a firm has made or is making — a product launch, a pricing change, a channel expansion, a campaign.
+Evaluate it using frameworks from at least six prior chapters (the value ratio, the four Ps, segmentation and positioning, consumer behavior, the environment scan, IMC, or any others relevant) and then add the sustainable marketing lens from this chapter.

+Specifically: how does the decision look when you add the question *at whose expense, and for how long?* Does the decision look different?
+Does adding the sustainability lens surface a risk or an opportunity the traditional analysis missed?
+What would the firm have to change in its decision if it were operating under the three-pillar standard rather than the shareholder-only standard?

+Write 500–600 words.
+No fabrication — use documented evidence and label inferences explicitly.

-*Tests: Objective 8.*
+*Tests: Objective 8.
+Difficulty: High.*

----

-## Chapter Summary

-**What you can do now that you could not do before this chapter:**

-You can take any marketing decision and evaluate it on two simultaneous criteria: customer value (the rest of this book) and societal sustainability (this chapter).
-You can recognize authentic brand purpose vs. performative campaigns.
-You can apply the three pillars and five principles to real organizations.
-You can integrate sustainability across all four Ps without losing coherence.

-**The one idea that matters most from this chapter — and the book:**

-Marketing that produces customer value while sustaining the systems customer value depends on produces both customer value and societal value.
-The frameworks aren't in tension; they reinforce each other when done well.

-**The common mistake to watch for:**

-Treating sustainability as a campaign rather than a discipline.
-The firms that get this right build sustainability into their DNA — the products they design, the prices they charge, the channels they choose, the messages they communicate, the stakeholders they serve.
-The firms that get it wrong launch Pride Month rainbow logos in June and Juneteenth ice cream in June without changing how they operate the rest of the year.

-**The Feynman test:**

-Close the book.
-Pick any firm.
-In two minutes, can you describe (a) which segments it targets, (b) what value proposition it makes, (c) how its 4Ps coordinate, (d) which sustainability pillars it operates across, and (e) whether its brand purpose is authentic or performative?
-If yes, you have internalized this book.

----

-## Connections — to the rest of your career

-This is the final chapter.
-There is no "next chapter" to point you toward.

-But there is the rest of your work in marketing — whether you go on to a career in marketing specifically or whether you carry the frameworks of this book into engineering, finance, operations, or any other field where decisions touch a customer.

-The frameworks of this book — the value ratio, the 4Ps, the segmentation methods, the strategic planning chain, the consumer behavior models, the digital tools, the distribution choices, and the sustainability synthesis of this final chapter — are not the answers.
-They are the tools that let you ask the right questions when the answers don't yet exist.

-Marketing as a discipline is changing fast.
-The platforms shift.
-The technologies evolve.
-The customer expectations rise.
-The frameworks here have lasted because they describe underlying mechanisms — how customers perceive value, how firms create it, how segments respond to different signals, how distribution shapes access, how promotion shapes perception.
-The mechanisms outlive any specific platform or technology.

-Use the tools deliberately.
-Notice when they fail.
-Update them when the mechanism beneath them shifts.

-And take seriously the sustainability question this final chapter asks.
-The firms that get marketing right over the next 25 years will be the ones that learn to ask not just *how do we move the value ratio in our favor* but also *for how long, serving whom, at whose expense*.
-The two questions answered together produce better marketing than either question answered alone.

-That is the closing argument of this book.

----

-*Voice anchor: Feynman × MKBHD hybrid.
-See `style/VOICE.md`.*
-*Source: OpenStax modules m00136, m00124, m00132–m00135.
-The Blue Zones case (originally deferred from Chapter 3 — Dan Buettner's research, the five original Blue Zones, the Albert Lea Minnesota implementation, Lois Ahern's quote) is integrated here as the Concept 3 motivating puzzle, completing the longest deferral chain in the book.
-All statistics, brand examples, and historical claims drawn from source.*
 ---

 ## LLM Exercise — Chapter 22: Sustainable Marketing — The New Paradigm